itrp/itrp-export-monitor/README.md

 * _root_:           **required** The root directory to store Export Monitor logs, pids and downloads
 * _id/ids_:         **required** The id(s) of the Scheduled Exports to monitor
 * _to_:             Directory to store export files
-* _to_ftp_:         The address of the FTP server to sent the completed downloads to (e.g. ftp.mycompany.com)
+* _to_ftp_:         The address of the FTP server to sent the completed downloads to, e.g. 'ftp.mycompany.com'
+* _to_ftp_dir_:     The subdirectory on the FTP server (default: '.'), e.g. 'my/downloads'
 * _ftp_user_name_:  The user name to access the FTP server
 * _ftp_password_:   The password to access the FTP server
 * _imap_address_:   **required** The address of the IMAP mail server (default: `imap.googlemail.com`)